THE SIMPLE SCIENCE...

-SIQURA combines two common substances we use everyday to prevent bacteria and fungal growth on surfaces.
+SIQURA combines two common substances that we use on a daily basis to prevent bacteria and fungal growth on surfaces.
 The active ingredient in SIQURA is an antimicrobial derived from coconut oil that is grafted onto a molecular adhesive.
 It's this adhesive that keeps the antimicrobial in place, helping to protect surfaces for much longer periods of time.

-SIQURA is a liquid that can be applied to most dry surfaces by spraying, or as a foam applicator.
-Allowing the surface to dry will coat the surface with a microscopic protective layer for continuous antimicrobial protection.
+SIQURA is a liquid that can be applied to most dry surfaces by either directly spraying the surface, or applying it in the form of foam.
+Allowing it to dry after application will coat the surface with a microscopic protective layer for continuous antimicrobial protection.

-Most surface antimicrobials are effective for five minutes or less, leaving surfaces exposed to immediate recontamination.
+After applying SIQURA, it remains active; physically bonding to create a long-term, durable self-sanitising surface from 24 hours up until 30 days!
+Most surface antimicrobials are only effective for five minutes or less, leaving surfaces exposed to immediate recontamination.

 Just like popping a balloon!

 The antimicrobial component of SIQURA is like a tiny electrical spear.
-When a microbe comes in contact with the spear a very small electrical interaction occurs.
+When a microbe comes in to contact with the spear, a very small electrical interaction occurs.
 Unlike some antimicrobials that poison the microbe, it's this electrical interaction that kills the microbe, rather like a pin popping a balloon.
-No poison, no alcohol, just a simple electrical charge that remains on the surface, keeping it protected, longer.
+No poison, no alcohol, just a simple electrical charge that remains on the surface, keeping it protected for longer.